To Watch the War: In Solidarity

 Photo by Tom Janssen

-BAK, basis voor actuele kunst, Utrecht invites you to visit the exhibition To Watch the War, in Solidarity with works by artists Jelena Jureša, Aernout Mik, and Rabih Mroué.
+At the moment our building itself on the Pauwstraat 13A is closed for renovations and has nothing on display.
+BAK, basis voor actuele kunst, Utrecht therefore invites you to visit the exhibition To Watch the War, in Solidarity with works by artists Jelena Jureša, Aernout Mik, and Rabih Mroué.
+Soon, there will be more locations, artists and works revealed.
+So keep an eye out on our websites and our socials!

 On view from 22 September 2023 until 26 November 2023